MaxJoas/vimconfig/README.md

 In this repo I want to share my neovim setup.
 Neovim is my main IDE, so I put some customization in this setup.
 The keybindings and language support are based on my preferences and probably require some adjustments for your needs.
-For now I just explain how to get everything running (mainly for myself, when I need to runf vim on another machine) Maybe I'll provide extended information and usecases in the future.
+For now I just explain how to get everything running (mainly for myself, when I need to run vim on another machine) Maybe I'll provide extended information and usecases in the future.

 ## Requirements